GrandOrgue/LoopAuditioneer/trunk/README.txt

-This is LoopAuditioneer 0.5.1.0
+This is LoopAuditioneer 0.6.0.0
 Copyright (C) 2011 Lars Palo
 Released under a GNU/GPL 3 license, see LICENCE.txt

 LoopAuditioneer is a software for evaluating loops and cues existing in wav file metadata.
 It's envisionaged to be useful for sample production for virtual pipe organs, like GrandOrgue software.
-LoopAuditioneer does not find any loops by itself, you should use another software like Nick Appletons free Autoloop for that.
+LoopAuditioneer can also now find loops by itself automatically from very user configurable settings both in single file mode and in batch processing.
+Of course you can still use another software like Nick Appletons free Autoloop independantly for other loop options.

 In the src/ directory you'll find the source code for LoopAuditioneer.
 The icons in src/icons are created by the author.